Todd Kuchta

 - B.A., English, John Carroll University, 1992

 Dr. Todd Kuchta is Associate Professor and Chair of the English Department at Western Michigan University.
-He is also an allied faculty member with WMU’s program in Global and International Studies.
+He is also an allied faculty member with WMU’s Global and International Studies program.

 His research focuses on British, postcolonial, and global Anglophone fiction of the twentieth and twenty-first centuries.
-He is the author of Semi-Detached Empire: Suburbia and the Colonization of Britain, 1880 to the Present (Virginia), as well as essays on Salman Rushdie, Romesh Gunesekera, and 9/11 fiction.
-His recent research has shifted toward the environmental humanities and narratives of climate change, particularly in relation to South Asia’s history of colonization.
+He is the author of Semi-Detached Empire: Suburbia and the Colonization of Britain, 1880 to the Present (University of Virginia Press), as well as essays on Salman Rushdie and 9/11 fiction.
+His recent articles on climate crises in South Asian fiction have appeared in ISLE: Interdisciplinary Studies in Literature and Environment and South Asian Review.

 In 2017, Dr. Kuchta traveled to India as part of a grant funded by the US Department of Education.
 In 2020, he was awarded a Climate Change Teaching Fellowship by the WMU Climate Change Working Group.